-As reported in (SBP, 2019), delays and disputes over multi-year tariff determination caused accumulation of losses for DISCOs like IESCO, GEPCO and FESCO.
+As reported in (SBP, 2019), delays and disputes over multi-year tariff determination (as discussed in Section 4.2) caused accumulation of losses for DISCOs like IESCO, GEPCO and FESCO.
 Gross receivables from these three DISCOs increase by about 43 percent from FY2018 to FY2019 (CPPA, 2019a).
-Similarly, QESCO low recoveries (Table 3) are due to subsidy policy on tube-wells, and delays in tariff notifications31.
-More than 75 percent of the electricity procured by QESCO is consumed by agriculture consumers for running tube-wells.
-While agriculture consumers constitute the bulk of QESCO's defaulters (79 percent), the Government of Baluchistan and the Federal Government also collectively owe Rs 59.86
+Similarly, QESCO low recoveries (Table 3) are due to subsidy policy on tube-wells, and delays in tariff notifications.31 As more than 75 percent of the electricity procured by QESCO is consumed by agriculture consumers for running tube-wells.
+While agriculture consumers constitute the bulk of QESCO's defaulters (79 percent), the Government of Balochistan

-$^{^{29}}$ Provincial governments do not allow the federal government to deduct the provincial electricity dues at source out of the NFC award amount.
+29Provincial governments do not allow the federal government to deduct the provincial electricity dues at source out of the NFC award amount.

-30 Rs 110.6 billion are still pending under this head (CPPA, 2019a).
+30Rs 110.6 billion are still pending under this head (CPPA, 2019a).

-31 As per the subsidy policy (from 2001 to 2010), agriculture consumers had to pay Rs 4,000 per month; and remaining amount to be paid by QESCO, Baluchistan government and the Federal government in a ratio of 30:30:40, respectively.
+31As per the subsidy policy (from 2001 to 2010), agriculture consumers had to pay Rs 4,000 per month; and remaining amount to be paid by QESCO, Baluchistan government and the Federal government in a ratio of 30:30:40, respectively.
 Subsidy program ceased in 2010; but restored again from December 2012, without any clarification regarding distribution of outstanding dues across the respective entities.
 In this period of 27 months, consumers were reluctant to pay their share of electricity bills beyond Rs 4000, therefore defaulted on their bills for these 27 months.
 This outstanding amount (Rs 55.3 billion) affects subsequent billing.
 So even if these consumers desire to clear their current period liabilities, they were unable to do so without clearing the accumulated backlog.
 The said notification regarding the proportion and liability of payments is still pending.
 That's why the average recovery by QESCO has come down significantly (SBP, 2019).

-billion to the entity (NEPRA, 2019).
+and the Federal Government also collectively owe Rs 59.86 billion to the entity (NEPRA, 2019).
 In one year from FY2018-FY2019, gross receivables of QESCO increased by 26 percent (CPPA, 2019a)

 Over 5.3 million electricity consumers, despite being defaulters, are getting electricity.
 In June 2018, total outstanding payments from these connections were Rs 404.8 billion.
 Largely, these defaulters are in QESCO, PESCO, SEPCO and HESCO.
 In addition to mismanagement in these DISCOs, security conditions and lawlessness, as well as political interference, are playing a major part (for details see SBP, 2019).
-As per CPPA financial statement FY2019, PESCO is the largest defaulter with gross payables Rs 394 billion, followed by QESCO (Rs 351 billion), HESCO (Rs 275 billion) and SEPCO (Rs 237 billion).
+As per CPPA financial statement FY2019, PESCO is the largest defaulter with gross payables Rs 394 billion, followed by QESCO (Rs 351 billion), HESCO (Rs 275 billion) and SEPCO (Rs.
+237 billion).

 One more reason cited for low recoveries is the wrong energy billing by DISCOs.
-The two reports cited in Malik (2012) suggest that the power sector is losing more than Rs 390 billion annually because of mismanagement in these DISCOs.
+The two reports cited in Malik (2012) suggest that power sector is losing more than Rs.
+390 billion annually because of mismanagement in these DISCOs.